Michael (Michael Jackson album): Promotion and singles

 "Breaking News" was the first song from the album to be unveiled.
 On November 5, 2010, a video teaser for the song was released on Jackson's official website.
 It opens with a montage of various television journalists reporting breaking news about Jackson, followed by the musical introduction of a song.
 The montage refers to the tabloid stories and legal troubles that plagued Jackson in the years leading up to his death.
 On November 8, the full length version of the song was released, and made available on MichaelJackson.com for one week.
-The premiere of the song launched the public controversy about the authenticity of the vocals that plagued the album all the way through its promo campaign and ultimately resulted in lower than projected sales.
-The rumored single of another controversial Cascio song, "Monster", was subsequently cancelled.

 The album's first single, "Hold My Hand", was released on November 15.
 The filming of the official video began on Saturday, November 20, in Tustin, California.
 A casting call was posted on Jackson's official website, stating that the filmmakers were "looking for his fans of all ages who want to be a part of this iconic event."
 On November 30, the final version of "Much Too Soon" was unveiled, and it was announced that the song would be streaming on iTunes Ping for one week.
 On December 3, talk show host and comedian Ellen DeGeneres premiered the song "Hollywood Tonight" on The Ellen DeGeneres Show.
 On December 6, talk show host Oprah Winfrey premiered "Keep Your Head Up" and "Monster" on The Oprah Winfrey Show.
 On December 7, the final version of "(I Can't Make It) Another Day" was unveiled on iTunes Ping for one week.